Duration: 4 years

 Driving Licence requirements:

-All Applicants require a full, clean UK driving licence with at least provisional C1 entitlement at point of entry onto the programme.
+All applicants require a full, clean UK driving licence with at least provisional C1 entitlement at point of entry onto the programme.
 Licences with any endorsements will not be accepted.
-All students will be required to pass the C1 test by the end of academic year 2.
-Without this qualification they will be unable to progress further on thee programme.
-Applicants should be aware that it is their responsibility to maintain a full, clean UK driving licence throughout the duration of the programme and that failure to do so may prevent them from completing the sandwich year and therefore they may be unable to progress further on thee programme.
+You will be required to pass the C1 test by the end of academic year 2.
+This qualification can facilitated by Yorkshire Ambulance Service during years 1 or 2 of the programme, however there is an additional cost associated with this which will be borne by you.
+Without this qualification you will be unable to progress further on the programme.

 128 UCAS tariff points from three A-levels to include at least one science subject.